 Most recently, Toro rejoined his former teammates to journey to the site where the team committed their biggest sin, in an effort to correct the wrongs made during the height of World War II.

-Toro is a mutant who possesses several fire-based powers.
+Toro is an Inhuman who possesses several fire-based powers.

 He can mentally control ambient heat energy and can envelop his entire body or portions of his body with fiery plasma without harm to himself.
 Ordinarily, when aflame, Toro is enveloped by a low intensity flame of low level plasma (a reddish color, which makes the temperature approximately 780° Fahrenheit) that ranges from 1 to 5 inches from his body.
 However, he can generate heat and flame of temperatures reaching up to 2500° Fahrenheit.

 Toro can shape fire, creating forms made entirely of fire.
 These flame-objects can only retain their shapes as long as Toro's attention is focused upon them.
 Unless Toro consciously infuses them with energy, the objects have a life of only approximately three minutes.
 Just like his mentor, the original Human Torch, Toro can telekinetically control not just the flame objects that he created himself, but also flames he did not create.

 The plasma Toro's flaming body is composed of possesses such a high hydrogen content that it exuded a cloud of mono-atomic hydrogen atoms.
 This cloud allows enough buoyancy that he can float on it.
 By forming a jet from his feet while aflame, he can propel himself in self-propelled flight that reaches speeds of up to 150 miles per hour.

 Much like other flame-powered individuals, Toro can absorb flames into himself without harm within certain undefined limits.